-I’m an award-winning filmmaker, podcaster, new media storyteller, professor, First Amendment scholar—and most importantly, a mother of two.
+I’m an award-winning filmmaker, podcaster, new media storyteller, professor, First Amendment scholar and, most importantly, a mother of two.

-My life is full of creative chaos—even before you add the challenge of keeping up with emerging media and AI.
+My life is full of creative chaos, even before you add the challenge of keeping up with emerging media and AI.

 I’ve always loved the possibilities of new storytelling tools.
 But for a long time, I felt overwhelmed by the pressure to stay on top of every trend.